 Day 3.
 With Barn Bluff as a spectacular backdrop we continue south through heathland and alpine gums along relatively flat terrain to Windermere Hut on picturesque Lake Windermere.
 An early finish will give us time to rest before the long hike through to New Pelion hut the next day.

 Day 4.
 The day begins walking across boardwalked heathland and moorland to Pine Forest Moor.
 Further on we enter a beautiful myrtle-beech rainforest on the eastern side of Mt Pelion West before descending through rainforest to Frog Flats – the lowest section of the Overland Track (730m above sea level).
 From Frog Flats we walk up the flank of the valley before reaching the open eucalypt forest on the edge of Pelion Plains.
 New Pelion Hut is a spacious refuge set on the edge of picturesque buttongrass plains, with the spectacular dolerite spires of Mt Oakleigh to the north.

 Day 8.
-No more uphill remains on our trek.
-We descent through the final stretch of rainforest before emerging into tall eucalypts and heath shrubs surrounding the Narcissus River.
+We return to the Overland Track then descend to tall eucalypts and heath shrubs surrounding the Narcissus River.
 Boardwalks give us a relaxing end to our trek and a suspension bridge across the river adds an exciting finale before reaching Narcissus hut and the ferry across Lake St Clair to Cynthia Bay, the end of our journey.